On this page:

 To be satisfied that a student meets the eligibility criteria, a provider should conduct its selection exercise as close to the commencement of a student’s proposed six‑month study period as possible.
 A student should not be selected for OS-HELP more than six months before the commencement of their overseas study.

-If a provider decides to undertake selection procedures for OS-HELP more than six months in advance of students commencing their six-month study period, the department recommends that the provider only provisionally selects the student.
+If a provider decides to undertake selection procedures for OS-HELP more than six months in advance of students commencing their six-month study period, the department recommends that the provider only provisionally select the student.
 The provider should confirm the student’s eligibility closer to the commencement of the student’s six-month study period in order to finalise the selection.

-Students undertaking a second six-month study period that is a continuation of a first
+Students undertaking a second six-month study period that is a continuation of a first six-month period

 A provider may provisionally select a student to receive a second OS-HELP loan for a six‑month study period that is a continuation of the first six-month study period.
 The student may apply for the two loans concurrently, that is, before the student commences the first six‑month study period.
 However, the provider may only provisionally select a student to receive OS-HELP for the second six‑month study period.
 The provider must determine, on a date that is not more than six weeks before the commencement of the second six‑month period, whether the student still meets the eligibility criteria [OS‑HELP Guidelines chapter 2].